Pycord-Development/guide/guide/index.md

 # Pycord Guide

-Imagine a place... where you can learn how to make a bot, learn the inner techniques of pycord, and learn how to add more features to your pycord bot and learn advanced features without feeling so advanced.
+Imagine a place... where you can learn how to make a bot, learn the inner techniques of pycord, learn how to add more features to your pycord bot and learn advanced features without feeling so advanced.

 ## What is Pycord?